aodoming/School_District_Analysis_ADominguez/README.md

 * Scores by School Size:

-THS is in school size bin Medium(1000-2000).
-Before the change the scores by medium schoool size were:
 Before: Avg_math    Avg_Reading   %Passing_Reading    %Passing_math   %Overall Passing
           83.37       83.86           96.79             93.60             94.82

           After the change the scores by medium schoool size were:
 After:    78.7        79.1            91                 88               90

+THS is in school size bin Medium(1000-2000).
+Scores before and after differs by medium schoool size as follows:

 |Scores by School Size:     |      |  |  |  |
 | ------------- |:-------------:|:-----:|:-----:|:------:|